 Such developments have further led to the emergence of a vast number of industrial houses and production units who carry out extensive research to evolve newer strategies for waste management.

-The basic concept of waste management is directed at two main goals.
+The basic concept of waste management is directed at two primary goals.
 These include conservation of resources and preventing the impact on the environment that can be caused by the ill management of industrial and other waste.